caroldvarela/databricks-dbt-lakehouse/README.md

 9. `salessummarybycategorybrand` → Sales by category and brand
 10. `storesalessummary` → Store sales summary

+All these models are defined in the dbt/models/business/ folder, while *Business.ipynb* is used only for running queries (SELECT) on them inside Databricks.

 ### Business questions answered:

 - Impact of campaigns on sales